vuejs/awesome-vue/README.md

 - [BuiltForVue](https://builtforvue.com) - NPM Mirror of all Vue.js components and packages.
 - [Vue School](https://vueschool.io) - Learn Vue.js from video courses by core members and industry experts
 - [VueDose](https://vuedose.tips).
 Tips & tricks about the Vue ecosystem, for busy devs.
+- [Vuelibs](https://vuelibs.org).
+A minimalistic list of Vue.js libraries and components based on the awesome-vue repo.

 ### Job Portal